eva0034/vortex-ford-plymouth-theme/README.txt

   INSTALLATION:

-  1)  go to the downloaded "vortex-ubuntu-plymouth-theme" folder from terminal, it can be done with the following command
+  1)  go to the downloaded "vortex-debian-plymouth-theme" folder from terminal, it can be done with the following command

-              cd /PATH/TO/vortex-ubuntu-plymouth-theme
+              cd /PATH/TO/vortex-debian-plymouth-theme

       or by opening the folder with your file explorer and going to RIGHT-CLICK > Open in Terminal